-Frances Willard (Frances Elizabeth Caroline Willard), was born in 1839.
+Frances Willard was born in 1839.
+Her full name was Frances Elizabeth Caroline Willard.
 She was sturdy, independent, and very strong-willed.
 Friends called her Frank.

-That year an anti-alcohol movement called the Woman’s Crusade or the Woman’s Temperance Crusade had emerged.
+That year an anti-alcohol movement emerged.
+Called the Woman’s Crusade or the Woman’s Temperance Crusade.
 Frances Willard was invited to become president of a Chicago temperance group.
 From this position she quickly advanced in that movement.
 She became secretary of the new statewide temperance society.
 Then she became corresponding secretary of the national Woman’s Christian Temperance Union (WCTU).
-All of this within all within only one year.
+All of this within within only one year.

 She wrote many articles fo the WCTU.
 Her autobiography is Glimpses of Fifty Years: The Autobiography of an American Woman, The book was published by the WCTU in 1889.
 It was most recently re-published in 2013.
 Copies of her book are widely available in libraries.

-Frances Willard was a persuasive speaker, skilled lobbyist and effective pressure politician.
+Ms. Willard was a persuasive speaker.
+A skilled lobbyist.
+And a very effective pressure politician.
 Her efforts advanced the cause of temperance.
 She died in 1898.
 This was before either women’s suffrage or National Prohibition began.
 She would have been pleased.